Glenmorgan, Queensland: Education

-Glenmorgan State School is a government primary (Prep-6) school for boys and girls at Clive Street (27.2474°S 149.6755°E).
+Glenmorgan State School is a government primary (Prep–6) school for boys and girls on the western side of Clive Street (27.2474°S 149.6755°E).
 In 2017, the school had an enrolment of 11 students with 2 teachers (1 full-time equivalent) and 5 non-teaching staff (2 full-time equivalent).

 There are no secondary schools in Glenmorgan.
-The nearest secondary schools are Surat State School (to Year 10 only) in Surat to the west and Tara Shire State College (to Year 12) in Tara to the east, but both are quite distant and distance education or boarding school are other options.
+The nearest government secondary schools are Surat State School (to Year 10 only) in Surat to the west and Tara Shire State College (to Year 12) in Tara to the east, but both are quite distant and distance education or boarding school are other options.

 Economy

 There are a number of homesteads in the locality, including: